Skip to main content

 }

 For development or trusted networks.
+Requires allow_unsigned to opt in.
 Prefer signed webhooks in production.

 #[forge::webhook(